RandyPatterson/AOAI_Student/Challenge-01.md

 ## Introduction

 The first step in understanding Azure OpenAI is to get familiar with the basics.
 In this challenge, you will learn about the core concepts of Azure OpenAI and how it can be used to build powerful AI infused applications.
-You will deploy a GPT-3.5 model and use the Azure AI Studio to interact with the model.
+You will deploy a GPT-3.5 model and use the Azure Open AI Studio to interact with the model.

 ## Setup Azure OpenAI